sbavon/Use-AWS-to-train-machine-learning-model-on-a-tight-budget/README.md

 # Use Amazon EC2 to train a machine learning model on a budget (by using Spot Instance)

 In this tutorial, I will walk through how to leverage Amazon EC2 to train the machine learning model in an inexpensive way.
 With a tight budget, I use this approach to work with Kaggle competition and to experiment deep learning techniques.
-Note: this tutorial is suitable for a person who uses Windows and wants to access to a massive computational resource for training on large data-set.
+The tutorial is suitable for a person who uses Windows.

 ![approach](Images/0_approach.PNG)